Horseball: Rules of play

 Horseball is an equestrian sport that is like a combination of rugby and basketball, played on horseback.
 It is a fast-paced team game, with the objective of scoring goals.
 Each team has four players, and two substitutes.
 Teams must make at least three passes between different players before scoring.
 Players can be substituted at any break of play.
 The ball is a football held in a harness with six handles, so that it can be picked up.
 Players may hold the ball for less than 10 seconds, and must pass the ball when making an attack.
 If the ball falls to the ground, players may only pick it up without changing pace, or dismounting.
 This is called "ramassage".
 Players score by throwing the ball through a goal.
 This is a 1-metre diameter vertical hoop at the end of the pitch, suspended 3.5 metres from the ground and hung 1-metre into the pitch.
 The game is usually played on a rectangular pitch, with dimensions of 65 meters by 25 meters.
 Games last 20 minutes, in two 10-minute halves, and with a 3-minute half-time break when the teams change ends.
 The team that scores the most goals win.

 International Horseball Federation

 The International Horseball Federation (FIHB) was formed in 1999.

 In 1992 the International Commission of Horseball was established, with France, Belgium, Germany, Great Britain, Italy, and Portugal as members.
-The first European Cup was held in Paris in December 1992, at the Salon De Cheval.
+The first European Cup was held in Paris in December 1992, at the Salon du Cheval.

 Recognized by the International Equestrian Federation (FEI) since 2015, it has been chaired by Frederico Cannas since its creation.